 Filed under american imperialism, communal relations, economic processes, electoral structures, foreign policy, governance, historical interpretation, landscape wondrous, legal issues, life stories, patriotism, politIcal discourse, power politics, prabhakaran, Presidential elections, Rajapaksa regime, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, unusual people, world events & processes

 Rajeewa Jayaweera, in Island, 23 November 2019, with this title “GotabayaR prevails against all odds”

 In the 2015 Presidential Elections in January 2015, Maithripala Sirisena defeated President Mahinda Rajapaksa by a majority of just under a half a million votes.
 It was in no small measure due to ethnic Tamil and Muslim communities voting for him in large numbers.
 2019 was worse than in 2015.
 Gotabaya Rajapaksa (GR) received only 8% of the Northern vote, 24% of the Eastern ballot, and 18% of the total N&E vote.
 Mahinda Rajapaksa, in 2015, received 20% of the Northern vote, 26% of the Eastern ballot, and 24% from the N&E vote.

-Filed under accountability, communal relations, democratic measures, devolution, economic processes, electoral structures, ethnicity, governance, historical interpretation, human rights, island economy, language policies, legal issues, life stories, politIcal discourse, power politics, Presidential elections, reconciliation, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, world events & processes
+Filed under accountability, communal relations, democratic measures, devolution, economic processes, electoral structures, governance, historical interpretation, island economy, legal issues, life stories, politIcal discourse, power politics, Presidential elections, reconciliation, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, world events & processes